jayrbolton/flyd-ajax/README.md

 # Mocking requests for tests

 flyd-ajax comes with a built-in utility for mocking ajax requests for frontend unit testing.
+The require path is `flyd-ajax/mock`

 _Example_: